A good traveler has no fixed plans, and is not intent on arriving.

 - As a publicist, I had to be a massively detail-oriented planner, so this entire adventure has been a change of pace for me.
 While I didn’t have any trouble in Australia or Asia leaving planning for the next step until the last minute, Europe in high season would’ve been much less troubling had I put some effort into booking in advance.
 I’m putting that knowledge to use now as I look ahead to my October/November adventure.

 - I adore England.
 I loved it the first time I went to London, and the second… and now that I’ve seen even more of the country I’m that much more enamored.
 My literary tour of Jane Austen, C.S.
 Lewis & Shakespeare sites was exactly what I needed to pull me out of my travel funk.
 I may just have to spend more time there in the future!

 One of my life’s goals has always been to visit six continents (leaving Antarctica for later) by the time I turn 30.
 Africa and about 3 months are all that remain between me and the finish line.
 Is it going to happen?
 Stay tuned =)

-PLEASE (I’m begging at this point) leave me a comment if you’re enjoying reading about my adventures so far, and if Angie Away has brought you any entertainment, please use the buttons at the top of the page to tell a friend or two.
+Leave me a comment if you’re enjoying reading about my adventures so far, and if Angie Away has brought you any entertainment, please tell a friend or two.

 Thanks for sticking with me, readers!